 Crete is a great place with so much to offer for children of all ages.
 Here, you will find sheltered bays and beaches for younger children and sports facilities for older kids.
 You and the kids can enjoy a boat trip to Balos Beach, explore the ancient ruins of the Minoan Palace in Knossos, and walk the 14km Samaria Gorge.
 The Samaria Gorge is one of the largest gorges in Europe.
 It is also home to gorgeous birds, jaw-dropping views, and an array of wildflowers.

 Crete also offers a good number of archaeological sites, museums, water parks, theme parks, and hiking gorges that the entire family can explore.
 You should also know that some of the best beaches in Greece are in Crete so you should visit some while you’re here.
+This is one of our favorite spots for a family reunion in Greece.

 12. Mount Olympus National Park